C4AI/blab-chatbot-interpreter/README.md

   topic;
 - **completion**: generate a complete sentence containing the answerer output.

+For information about the message flow, see the [sequence diagram](docs/sequence_diagram.md).

 This bot should be used with [BLAB Controller](../../../blab-controller).

 ### Installation